guptakumarankit/Contact-App/README.md

 # Edit Content:

-(1) Each content item has an Edit button.
+1. Each content item has an Edit button.
-(2) Clicking Edit button opens a form where you can change the title or description.
+2. Clicking Edit button opens a form where you can change the title or description.
-(3) After making changes, click Save to update the content in Firestore.
+3. After making changes, click Save to update the content in Firestore.

 # Delete Content:

-(1) Each content item has a Delete button.
+1. Each content item has a Delete button.
-(2) Clicking Delete will remove the content from the list and delete it from Firestore.
+2. Clicking Delete will remove the content from the list and delete it from Firestore.

 # Search by Name:

-(1) At the top of the app, there's a search bar.
+1. At the top of the app, there's a search bar.
-(2) Type the title of the content you're looking for.
+2. Type the title of the content you're looking for.
-(3) The content list will filter dynamically based on your search input.
+3. The content list will filter dynamically based on your search input.

 # View Full Content Details:

-(1) Click on the title of any content item to reveal its full details (i.e., the description).
+1. Click on the title of any content item to reveal its full details (i.e., the description).
-(2) Click on the content again to close the details.
+2. Click on the content again to close the details.

 # Toast Notifications:

-(1) Toastify is used to show short and non-intrusive notifications for actions like adding, editing, or deleting content.
+1. Toastify is used to show short and non-intrusive notifications for actions like adding, editing, or deleting content.
-(2) This gives instant feedback to the user after performing an action.
+2. This gives instant feedback to the user after performing an action.

+# Website URL